microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ![Multiple Terminals](images/integrated-terminal/terminal-multiple-instances.png)

-If you plan on utilizing multiple terminals extensively it would be a good idea to add keybindings for the `focusNext`, `focusPrevious` and `kill` commands outlined in the [Key Bindings section](#_key-bindings) to allow navigation between them using only the keyboard.
+If you plan on utilizing multiple terminals extensively, it would be a good idea to add key bindings for the `focusNext`, `focusPrevious` and `kill` commands outlined in the [Key Bindings section](/docs/editor/integrated-terminal.md#key-bindings) to allow navigation between them using only the keyboard.

-## FAQ
+## Common Questions

 ### Why is VS Code shortcut X not working when the terminal has focus?

-Currently the terminal consumes many keybindings, preventing Visual Studio Code to react to them.
-Some examples are `kbstyle(F1)` to open the command palette and `kbstyle(ctrl+p)` for quick open on Linux and Windows.
-This is necessary as various terminal programs and/or shells may respond to these keybindings themselves.
-There are plans to explore a blacklist that would prevent certain keybindings from being handled by the terminal (see [#7269](https://github.com/Microsoft/vscode/issues/7269)).
+Currently the terminal consumes many key bindings, preventing Visual Studio Code from reacting to them.
+Some examples are `kbstyle(F1)` to open the **Command Palette** and `kbstyle(ctrl+p)` for **Quick Open** on Linux and Windows.
+This is necessary as various terminal programs and/or shells may respond to these key bindings themselves.
+There are plans to explore a blacklist that would prevent certain key bindings from being handled by the terminal (see [#7269](https://github.com/Microsoft/vscode/issues/7269)).